trankimtung/aws-llmops-workshop/docs/20-getting-started.md

 This version of the workshop is tested to work with Python 3.11, AWS CDK 2.128.0, and AWS CLI 2.15.21.
 To have a smooth experience, ensure that you have the correct versions of the dependencies installed on your local machine.

-> __Note:__ It's recommended that participants attempt this workshop in a development container, or GitHub Codespaces, using the provided configuration.
-> Follow these links to learn more about [Development Container](https://containers.dev/), [GitHub Codespaces](https://github.com/features/codespaces) and [Developing inside a container with Visual Studio Code](https://code.visualstudio.com/docs/devcontainers/containers).
->
-> __Skip this step if you are using GitHub Codespaces or a development container.__
+> __Skip this section if you are using GitHub Codespaces or a development container.__

 1. Ensure that you have the necessary dependencies installed on your local machine:
     - Docker